fry-guy/piboy-keymaps/README.md

 ·      For Lloyd’s Beacon, hold the c button and then click dpad left to set the beacon or dpad right to return to a set beacon.

-Optional: Continuing to hold the c button after opening a new spell window will activate a second, optional control scheme for spell casting.
+<i>Optional: Continuing to hold the c button after opening a new spell window will activate a second, optional control scheme for spell casting.
 The following commands require that you to continue to hold the c button:

 To move across characters, click the b (left) or a (right) buttons.
 To go up or down the spell slots, click the y (up) or x (down) buttons.
 To page up and down, click the left (page up) and right (page down) triggers.
 To select and then immediately cast a spell, click the start button.
-To exit the menu, hold the start button.
+To exit the menu, hold the start button.</i>

 <i>Exploration</i>